"Whoa, whoa, whoa! Nobody said anything about bringin' more stinkin' Preds back here!" Rattrap protested. "And I do mean 'stinking'."

 Rattrap wagged a finger at her.
 "I never said that.
 It just caught me by surprise is all."

 It seemed safe enough and other options weren't presenting themselves.
 Optimus selected one of the yellowish spheres and took a bite.
-Transformers did have a sense of taste - different grades of fuel, different additives ... a bartender could become famous for his drinks.
+Transformers did have a sense of taste - different grades of fuel, different additives ... a bartender could become famous for their drinks.
 There were even Cybertronian confectioners who made a living carefully balancing chemicals into little bites of ecstasy.

 The lesser ones would have thrown away their tools in despair if they could have experienced that first bite.
 The better ones would scramble to duplicate the effect.
 He wasn't sure if he liked the flavour yet, but it was certainly intense.